 If you are currently facing drinking and driving charges in Philadelphia, you are more than likely exploring your options and deciding on what your next step should be.
 A Philadelphia drunk driving conviction can result in jail time, costly fines and a suspension on your driver’s license.
 A DUI conviction also means you will have a criminal record.
 The first steps in dealing with the consequences of a DUI are to understand the charges against you and to get an expert DUI Lawyer on your case.
-A DUI charge is no minor traffic offense and taking on the legal system alone can lead to the maximum potential penalties, which is why you should schedule an appointment with one of our Criminal Defense Lawyers.
+A DUI charge is no minor traffic offense and taking on the legal system alone can lead to the maximum potential penalties, which is why you should schedule an appointment with one of our criminal defense lawyers.

-If you have been charged with Driving Under the Influence of alcohol or drugs, you need an experienced Philadelphia DUI Lawyer to protect your rights.
+If you have been charged with Driving Under the Influence of alcohol or drugs, you need an experienced Philadelphia DUI lawyer to protect your rights.

 Driving Under the Influence (DUI) is a serious offense.
 The potential penalties and costs are staggering.
 If you are convicted of a DUI, you will be required to pay state surcharges and penalties, your insurance is likely to significantly increase, you will lose your license, thereby making your day to day life more difficult, and you even could face jail time.
-A DUI in Pennsylvania is treated as a Criminal Offense, and, as such, needs to be taken seriously.
-You will need an experienced DUI Attorney to help you resolve this serious matter.
+A DUI in Pennsylvania is treated as a criminal offense, and, as such, needs to be taken seriously.
+You will need an experienced DUI attorney to help you resolve this serious matter.

 Understanding a DUI Arrest

-Although the name and consequences of the offence vary, the process by which a DUI is made is universal among states.
+Although the name and consequences of the offense vary, the process by which a DUI is made is universal among states.
 Police use three phases by which to determine if a driver is intoxicated, and assign a DUI.
 These phases include:

 - Vehicle in Motion: Initial observations of the vehicle and observation of its stop.
 The officer is looking for